fcxl9876/plant-front/README.md

 # plant-front
-a front project of plantserver.
+A front project of plantserver.